research-ag/motoko-core/README.md

 ## Contributing

 PRs are welcome!
-Please check out the [contributor guidelines](.github/CONTRIBUTING.md) for more information.
+Please check out the [contributor guidelines](https://github.com/dfinity/new-motoko-base/blob/main/.github/CONTRIBUTING.md) for more information.

+Code and documentation style guidelines for the repository can be found [here](./STYLEGUIDE.md).

 Big thanks to the following community contributors: